-Mr. Brenner is Vice President, Government Affairs for Qualcomm Incorporated.
+Mr. Brenner is Senior Vice President, Government Affairs for Qualcomm Incorporated.
 He directs Qualcomm’s initiatives relating to spectrum and telecommunications policy in North America.
 He represents Qualcomm before the Federal Communications Commission and other agencies of the United States and Canadian governments responsible for spectrum and telecommunications policy.

 In addition, Mr. Brenner is responsible for global spectrum acquisitions and strategy for Qualcomm.
 Mr. Brenner has lead Qualcomm’s bidding team in recent spectrum auctions in India (the 2.3 GHz band) the United States (the 700 MHz band) and the United Kingdom (the L Band).